Through arch bridge: Arch rib arrangements

-Tied-arch bridges
+Tied-arch through arch bridges

 Many tied-arch bridges are also through-arch bridges.
 As well as tying the side-loads of the arch, the tension member is also at a convenient height to form the bridge deck, as for a through-arch.

 The converse is not true: through-arch bridges do not imply that they are tied-arch bridges, unless they also provide the deliberate tension member that is the key to a tied-arch.
 Although visually similar, tied- and untied- through-arch bridges are quite distinct structurally and are unrelated in how they distribute their loads.
 In particular, cast iron bridges such as the Stanley Ferry Aqueduct may resemble tied-arch bridges, but as cast iron is weak in tension they are not structurally a tied arch.

 Construction sequence

 In some locations it is not practical to support the arch from beneath during construction.

 In modern construction, temporary towers are erected and supported by cables anchored in the ground.
 Temporary cables fly from each side to support arch segments as they are constructed.
 When the arches are almost complete a jacking bridge is placed over or beneath the gap to force the arches apart, whence the final section is constructed in place or lifted into position.

 In some cases, this type of arch has been created by constructing cantilevers from each side, with the shoreside ends bolted securely down into heavy piers.
 The incomplete channel ends are then constructed toward each other and either filled by construction or by lifting a prefabricated center section.
 This type of construction was used in the Sydney Harbour Bridge illustrated above, with the supporting cables to the higher side of the arches removed after completion.